ParisKV: Fast and Drift-Robust KV-Cache Retrieval for Long-Context LLMs: The ParisKV Framework

 At each decoding step, ParisKV performs a fully on-GPU two-step retrieval pipeline (Fig.~\ref{fig:ParisKV_retrieval.pdf} and B.2 in Fig.~\ref{fig:Framework_new}) to approximate Top-$k$ attention selection without accessing full-precision keys during ranking.

 \textbf{(1) Coarse candidate generation} (B.2.1).
 We use a direction-only proxy to quickly prune the full key set to a small candidate pool.
 Concretely, we decompose the rotated key/query into $B$ subspaces and score each key by accumulating subspace-wise collision bonuses: in each subspace we compare the query to the key's assigned centroid (cheap dot product $q^\top c$) and only let the top-$\rho$ fraction contribute a non-zero bonus.
 Summing across subspaces yields a coarse integer score that is robust to decoding drift and enables fast pruning to the top-$\beta$ fraction as candidates (typically $\beta{=}5\%$--$10\%$).
 We set $\rho\ge\beta$ so each subspace contributes sufficiently many non-zero terms, and the candidate pool remains comfortably larger than the final Top-$k$ (e.g., $k{=}100$) used in reranking.
-We use an adaptive schedule of $(\rho,\beta)$ w.r.t.\ KV length.
+The details are shown in Appendix~\ref{app:B.2.1_collision}.

 \textbf{(2) Candidate Reranking} (B.2.2).
 We rerank candidates by estimating the raw attention score $\langle \mathbf{k},\mathbf{q}\rangle$ directly from compact 4-bit key quantizations.
 Each subspace direction is encoded with \emph{1-bit sign + 3-bit magnitude} per coordinate.
 Online reranking only computes lightweight dot products between the quantized direction and the rotated query, combined with a precomputed per-subspace scaling factor.
 This yields an accurate estimator of raw inner products while avoiding any access to full-precision keys during reranking.
 Full-precision KV are fetched \emph{only} for the final selected Top-$k$ tokens.
-The derivation of the theoretical quantization levels for the normalized-and-rotated subspace directions is guided by Proposition~\ref{prop:beta_priors_main}.
+Appendix~\ref{app:B.2.2_rsqip} describes in detail the inner-product estimator used for reranking (including the correct term in Eq.~\eqref{eq:correct_term} and approximation in Eq.~\eqref{eq:rsqip_correction}).
+The derivation of the theoretical quantization levels for the normalized-and-rotated subspace directions is guided by Proposition~\ref{prop:beta_priors_main} (with full derivations in Appendix~\ref{app:beta_priors}).

 \begin{proposition}[Rotation-induced Beta priors for subspaces] Let $\hat{\mathbf{k}}\in \mathbb{S}^{D-1}$ be any unit vector and $\mathbf{R}\in\mathbb{R}^{D\times D}$ be Haar-random orthogonal.
 Let $\tilde{\mathbf{k}}=\mathbf{R}\hat{\mathbf{k}}$ and partition it into $B$ contiguous subspaces of dimension $m$ ($D=Bm$): $\tilde{\mathbf{k}}=[\tilde{\mathbf{k}}_{1};\ldots;\tilde{\mathbf{k}}_{B}]$.